Sustainable Corporate Strategy

 F-SUS

 Responsibility for sustainability management is defined in a corporate sustainability policy.
 Given its relevance for management, we have integrated sustainability into our governance framework.
-The executive board has delegated responsibility for sustainability topics at a lower level as follows:

 The decisions taken by the sustainability council are prepared by the sustainability circle, which comprises representatives of the functions and organizational units of relevance for sustainability.
 The sustainability circle monitors such aspects as the defined sustainability targets and decisions on group-wide coordinated actions, and is responsible for new sustainability target proposals.